fuzzymfx/fuzzymfx.github.io/content/current.md

 [Here's what I am reading and writing these days](/reading.html)

-**Feb**
+###### Feb

 I went on a trip to Mangalore with a friend for a night.
 I had been occupied with a lot of things lately and this was a much-needed escape.
 Back in Bangalore life is slow and boring.
 A few friends came over on the weekend and we had a ton of fun.
-This new place at HSR Layout, Plan B, is my new fav joint to hang out with.
+This new place at HSR Layout, Plan B, is my new fav joint to hang out at.
 They serve the best damn chicken wings in town.
-Looking towards to chilling out with my friends, back home this last week.
+Looking towards to chilling out with my friends and family, back home this last week.

 Here's how dough is shaping up:
 <figure style="justify-content: center; align-items: center; display: flex;flex-direction: column;">